axibase/atsd-use-cases/integrations/shared/chartlab.md

 ![Figure 12](./images/Figure12.png)

 The cloned portal is identical to the original with a unique URL.
-Use this feature to publish a final addition so that earlier versions remain hidden.
+Use this feature to publish a final edition and earlier versions remain hidden.

 ## Editor